-In the meantime, you should know how it happens, how to avoid it and what to do if you think you are pregnant.
+Here’s everything you need to know about how it happens, how to avoid it and what to do if you think you are pregnant.

 How does pregnancy happen?

-Sperm can also cause pregnancy if they get onto hands, sex toys or anything else that comes into contact with your vagina.
+You can also get pregnant if sperm gets onto hands, sex toys or anything else that comes into contact with your vagina.

-The only 100% guaranteed way of not getting pregnant is not to have sex with a man (or boy).
+The only 100% guaranteed way of not getting pregnant is not to have sex with a man.

 And the only 100% foolproof way to avoid sexually transmitted infections is not to have sex!